CowCoding0/Gartic-Phone-Draw-Bot/README.md

 The code if very messy, especially the function for line drawing.
 Kinda just winged it and hoped it worked.
 If at any time the program won't start clicking or clicks randomly just press esc to kill the program

-For a video demostrating how to run the program goto https://www.youtube.com/watch?v=gfKDNLLBOIs.
+(Channel got removed for some reason.
+So can't use the video :/) For a video demostrating how to run the program goto https://www.youtube.com/watch?v=gfKDNLLBOIs.
 (Thanks to ToastCart for his feedback!)
 Instructions: